 Most running shoes today use thermoplastics to provide stiffness and support.
 Plastics like these don’t break down easily and cause damage to the environment in numerous ways.
 That’s why we use castor bean oil around the heel of our upper, which alongside our engineer knit stitching, provides important support for your ankle.

-Algae bloom is the first sustainable alternative to the synthetic and petrochemical EVA foam found in most running shoes today.
-It is an amazing natural material that removes carbon from our environment and also makes for an incredibly comfortable and supportive insole.
+Algae bloom is a sustainable alternative to the 100% EVA based synthetic foam found in most insoles.
+It reduces the amount of EVA in the insole and during manufacturing sequesters carbon dioxide from the atmosphere and cleans water.
+It also makes for an incredibly comfortable and supportive insole.

-As part of our Corn Spring™ Midsole, we use corn starch to minimise the amount of plastic polymers we have to use.
-It is our own unique technology which we are constantly improving all of the time.
-One of the things that makes it such a great material is that at the end of the shoe’s life, we can grind it up and re-use it in the production of the next generation of Hylo shoes.
+Our Corn Spring™ Midsole injects corn starch into an EVA blend to minimise the amount of EVA used.
+It is our own unique technology which we are constantly improving without compromising on performance.
+At the end of the shoe’s life, we can grind it up and re-use it in the production of the next generation of Hylo shoes.